Capacity of Locally Recoverable Codes

 \section{General binary input-symmetric channels}

 The results for general binary input-symmetric channels follow from the converse and achievability results for BEC or BSC because in some sense these channels are the best and worst among the general cases respectively.
 In fact, the converse for BSC (Theorem~\ref{thm:bsc2}) also follows from this reasoning.
-To formalize this, we need the notion of {\em more capable channel}.
+To formalize this, we will use the notion of {\em more capable channel}.
 Since we have an impossibility (converse) result for BEC and an achievability result for BSC, using Prop.~\ref{prop:cap}, we can obtain the following result. \begin{theorem} For any binary-input symmetric discrete memoryless channel $W$,